 The Research Department hosts a seminar series that feature speakers on a wide range of topics in evolutionary biology and ecology.

-The Friday Seminar Series for spring 2019 is listed below.
-Seminars are open to all and held Fridays at 4 pm during the semester, unless otherwise noted.
+Seminars are open to all and held on Fridays at 4 pm during the semester, unless otherwise noted.
 Please check in at the Kiosk and tell admissions staff that you are here for the seminar.
 You will be admitted at no charge.
 Out of respect for seminar speakers and to limit disruptions, guests of the Botany Seminar Series will not be admitted to the Garden after 4:10 pm.